adamcvj/SatelliteTracker/README.md

 # satellite-tracker
 A Satellite Tracking Interface using python.
-This is an old project that is not regularly updated (code stoppped being updated around July 2020).
+This is an old project that is not maintained and is now archived.
-Repo is still monitored.
+The project was written without knowledge of git and proper software conventions which may explain why it's so messy!

+### Project idea(s):
+- Perhaps a batch file or executable which can setup the server first and then run the client.
+Could also be used to time an update of the database which is important as orbit data is not accurate if it goes out of date - see: [info on satellite data and tracking](#info-on-satellite-data-and-tracking).

 # Server Setup